alefranzoni/inscraper/README.md

 ### Running considerations
 - If you run `inscraper.py` without passing it any arguments, remember that you'll need to edit the credentials within the file in order to successful login.
 - If your account has two-factor auth protection enabled, you'll be asked to input the code.
-- The full report generated with your data will be stored in the `reports` folder.

 ### Examples
 ```bash